State of South Sumatra: Government

 Many Dutch nationals held positions as heads of government agencies and mayors, including of the capital, Palembang.

 Dissolution

+Although the NSS was established and welcomed mainly by federalists, the actual popular support for the federal state was very weak.
+This is evident in the fact that almost all federal states in Indonesia did not develop, after the Republic of Indonesia Union (RIS) was formed on 27 December 1949.
+The federal form of state resulting from the Round Table Conference was basically not a form rooted in the will of the population.
+At the time the NSS was established, the Palembang area was still surrounded by an insecure atmosphere, the political process was carried out by force.
+The social and economic conditions of the South Sumatra region in mid-1948 were not very encouraging due to the war atmosphere.
+The people experienced difficulties in dealing with prices that were felt to be quite high.
+This situation can affect the course of the economy in the NSS which relies on the results of rubber, oil and coal plantations.

 By early 1950, there were growing calls for the constituent states of the RUSI to dissolve themselves into a unitary Republic of Indonesia.
 The South Sumatra representative assembly voted for reintegration into the Republic of Indonesia, and asked for the state to be placed under the control of a RUSI representative, rather than the head of state.
 The dissolution was facilitated by RUSI Presidential Regulation No. 126/1950, through which the State of South Sumatra ceased to exist as of 24 March 1950.